Andalusia: Team sports

 La Rosaleda is the stadium of Málaga CF, one of four Andalusian clubs in Segunda División.

 In Andalusia, as throughout Spain, football is the predominant sport.
 Introduced to Spain by British men who worked in mining for Rio Tinto in the province of Huelva, the sport soon became popular with the local population.
 As Spain's oldest existing football club, Recreativo de Huelva, founded 1889, is known as El Decano ("the Dean").

 For the 2024–2025 season, two Andalusian clubs compete in Spain's First Division La Liga: Real Betis and Sevilla FC.
 Betis won La Liga in 1934–35 and Sevilla in the 1945–46 season.
-There are five Andalusian clubs playing in the second division: Málaga CF, Cádiz CF, Cordoba CF, UD Almeria, and Granada CF.
+There are five Andalusian clubs playing in the second division: Málaga CF, Cádiz CF, Córdoba CF, UD Almería, and Granada CF.

 The Andalusia autonomous football team is not in any league, and plays only friendly matches.
 In recent years, they have played mostly during the Christmas break of the football leagues.
 They play mostly against national teams from other countries, but would not be eligible for international league play, where Spain is represented by a single national team.

 In recent decades, basketball has become increasingly popular, with CB Málaga, also known as Unicaja Málaga who have won the Liga ACB in 2007 and the Korać Cup in 2001 and usually play the Euroleague, CB Sevilla (Banca Cívica) and CB Granada competing at the top level in the Liga ACB.

 Unlike basketball, handball has never really taken off in Andalusia.
 There is one Andalusian team in the Liga Asobal, Spain's premier handball league: BM Puente Genil, playing in the province of Córdoba.

 Andalusia's strongest showing in sports has been in table tennis.
 There are two professional teams: Cajasur Priego TM and Caja Granada TM, the latter being Spain's leading table tennis team, with more than 20 league championships in nearly consecutive years and 14 consecutive Copas del Rey, dominating the Liga ENEBÉ.
 Cajasur is also one of the league's leading teams.